arti29/ReactBurgerApp/README.md

 # ReactBurgerApp
-A Burger app where user can select burger with different topping.
+React application where user can select burger with different topping.